DaanDemaecker/DaanDemaecker.github.io/Projects/SoftwareRayTracer/index.md

 ## Capabilities
 - Rendering primitives:
   The raytracer can render primitives like triangles and spheres, which comprise most of 3D rendering.
+- Rendering .obj files:
+  The ray tracer can render low poly .obj file at a decent framerate.
+- PBR shading:
+  Materials can give a glossiness, metaalness, roughness etc. and the raytracer  will handle these appropriately.